tanyyt/pico-ecs/README.md

 Because of pico-8's limitation, this library tries to use as least tokens and chars as possible, and it provides:
 - ECS framework for pico-8.
 - delay function to handle sequence problems in ECS.
-- Preset components like hierachy, pos, spr and etc to cover the common usage.
+- Preset components like hierarchy, pos, spr and etc to cover the common usage.
 # Quick Start
 First, you should import the lua files you need into your `.p8` file.
 And there are four kinds of files in zecs:
 - Framework core (`zecs.lua`).